PranavSureshBabu/AI-Assistant-for-Multimodal-Capabilities/README.md

 - Extend support for non-English papers and scientific graphs.

-Enable feedback-based learning to refine summaries over time.
+- Enable feedback-based learning to refine summaries over time.

+## CHALLENGES FACED

+Setting up the vector store and linking it properly to the assistant took some trial and error.
+It was my first time using this feature, so I had to learn how semantic search works and how to connect all components correctly for meaningful responses.